valkey-io/valkey-doc/commands/slowlog-get.md

 The `SLOWLOG GET` command returns entries from the slow log in chronological order.

-The Redis Slow Log is a system to log queries that exceeded a specified execution time.
+The Valkey Slow Log is a system to log queries that exceeded a specified execution time.
 The execution time does not include I/O operations like talking with the client, sending the reply and so forth, but just the time needed to actually execute the command (this is the only stage of command execution where the thread is blocked and can not serve other requests in the meantime).

 A new entry is added to the slow log whenever a command exceeds the execution time threshold defined by the `slowlog-log-slower-than` configuration directive.